Exploration

 Decades of discovery

 Under Saudi Arabia’s desert sands and the seas off the Arabian Peninsula are two of the world’s largest oil fields: Ghawar onshore and Safaniyah offshore.
 Exploration of these fields took off in the 1950s and 1960s.
-In the 1990s, we were exploring satellite fields in central Saudi Arabia, and from 2010 we have been discovering gas deposits in the remote Rub’ al-Khali — the Empty Quarter — region.
-By 2020, the gas produced from our nonassociated gas fields — where gas is naturally produced without oil — accounted for nearly half of total production.
+In the 1990s, we were exploring satellite fields in central Saudi Arabia, and from 2010 we began discovering gas deposits in the remote Rub’ al-Khali — known as the Empty Quarter.
+By 2020, the gas from our nonassociated gas fields — where gas is formed without the presence of oil — accounted for nearly half of our total production.

 Our exploration journey continued to reach new frontiers.
 Now, we are consistently searching for non-conventional sources such as shale gas.
-Exploring for non-conventional resources will increase domestic access to lower-carbon energy sources — supporting efforts for the transition to global net-zero.
+Successful exploring for non-conventional resources can increase domestic access to lower-carbon energy sources.

 Integrating technology